m2fund/public/README.md

 For example `@tonconnect/ui-react` npm library expects us to provide `tonconnect-manifest.json` public url for `TonConnectUIProvider`.

+### Caution

+Please do not store any sensitive content within this repo.

 ### Public URLs
 In order to get a file public link follow these steps: